How does BioEye work?

 The technology behind the BioEye platform

-The EyeCon app uses a smartphone to capture the subject’s eye movements
+The BioEye app uses a smartphone to capture the subject’s eye movements

 Real time assessment

-The tests are repeated after a suspected head knock and then periodically until full recovery
+The tests are repeated at any point to gauge changes in brain health and then periodically until full recovery

 Extract & Upload